Explore Behavioral Health Data in Tucson, Arizona MSA

 Why is it important?

-The impact of behavioral health conditions on one’s health and longevity can be profound.
-According to the Centers for Disease Control and Prevention (CDC) excessive alcohol use is responsible for 88,000 deaths each year, while nearly half a million Americans die prematurely from smoking or exposure to secondhand smoke.
-Additionally, in 2016 the CDC found that another 16 million individuals live with a serious illness caused by smoking.
+Tracking mental health indicators can help communities understand behavioral health trends and identify where additional resources or support may be needed.
+According to the Centers for Disease Control and Prevention (CDC), excessive alcohol use is responsible for 88,000 deaths each year, while nearly half a million Americans die prematurely from smoking or exposure to secondhand smoke.
+In 2016, the CDC found that another 16 million people live with a serious illness caused by smoking.

 How do we compare?

 Depression rates varied widely across the western states in 2023.
-Residents living in California reported the lowest rate of depression at 17.0% and those in Utah reported the highest at 26.0%.
-Arizona had the second-lowest rate of depression among the 10 western states at 18.0%.
-Arizona’s reported rate of depression was also lower than the national rate of 22.0%.
+California reported the lowest rate among western states at 17.0%, and Utah reported the highest at 26.0%.
+Arizona had the second-lowest rate among the 10 western states at 18.0%.
+Arizona’s rate was also lower than the national rate of 22.0%.

-In 2023, 15.8% of Tucson’s adult population reported binge drinking.
-Binge drinkers are defined as males having five or more drinks on one occasion and females having four or more drinks on one occasion.
-Tucson’s binge drinking rate was nearly equal to the national rate of 15.2% and nearly identical to Arizona’s rate of 15.9%.
-Among peer western metros, Denver reported the highest rate at 20.3%, followed by Austin at 18.1%.
-Tucson’s rate was lower than several peer metros.
-To view the MSA data visit the Behavioral Health Comparison Page
+In 2023, 18.2% of Tucson’s population reported excessive drinking.
+Excessive drinking includes binge drinking, heavy drinking, and any alcohol use by pregnant women or those younger than 21.
+Binge drinking is defined as a woman consuming four or more drinks or a man consuming five or more drinks on an occasion, while heavy drinking is eight or more drinks per week for a woman and 15 or more for a man.
+Tucson's rate was slightly below the national rate of 18.7% and matched Arizona's rate of 18.2%.
+Among peer western metros, Denver reported the highest rate at 22.0%, followed by Austin at 19.5%.
+To view the MSA comparison data, visit the Behavioral Health Comparison Page.

 What are the key trends?

-The percent of the population that reported smoking declined substantially between 2011 and 2015 in Tucson, Arizona, and the U.S. Tucson’s smoking rate increased between 2015 and 2018 but generally trended downward thereafter.
-By 2023, Tucson reported its lowest smoking rate in more than a decade.
-Arizona and the U.S. also recorded their lowest smoking rates during the period, at 10.1% and 12.1%, respectively.
+Smoking rates declined substantially between 2011 and 2015 in Tucson, Arizona, and the U.S. Tucson's smoking rate increased modestly between 2015 and 2018, but the long-term trend has continued to decline.
+By 2023, Tucson reported its lowest smoking rate in more than a decade, at 11.3%.
+Smoking rates increased in Arizona and the U.S. between 2022 and 2023.
+In contrast, Tucson’s rate continued to decline.

 How is it measured?

-All data reported originates from the Behavioral Risk Factor Surveillance System (BRFSS).
-The BRFSS is a health-related telephone survey that collects state data about U.S. residents regarding their health-related risk behaviors, chronic health conditions, and use of preventative services.
-The BRFSS data presented is collected from the Centers for Disease Control and Prevention (CDC) and the County Health Rankings
+Data are from the Behavioral Risk Factor Surveillance System (BRFSS), a health-related survey conducted by the Centers for Disease Control and Prevention (CDC).
+The BRFSS is a telephone survey that collects state-level data on U.S. residents' health-related risk behaviors, chronic health conditions, and use of preventive services.
+BRFSS data on the MAP Dashboard come from the Centers for Disease Control and Prevention (CDC) and the County Health Rankings.